6 ways the Fed’s interest rate decisions impact you

 “When the Fed raises or reduces the cost of money, it affects interest rates across the board,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “One way or another, it’s going to impact savers and borrowers.”

-Here are five ways that you can expect the Fed to impact your wallet.
+Here are six ways that you can expect the Fed to impact your wallet.

 1. The Fed affects credit card rates

-Most credit cards have variable interest rates, and they’re tied to the prime rate, or the rate that banks charge to their preferred customers with good credit.
-But the prime rate is based off of the Fed’s key benchmark policy tool: the federal funds rate.
+Most credit cards charge a variable interest rate based on the prime rate, which is linked to the Fed’s key benchmark policy tool: the federal funds rate.

-“What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards,” says Gus Faucher, chief economist at PNC Financial Services Group.
+“What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards,” says Gus Faucher, senior vice president and chief economist at PNC Financial Services Group.

 2. The Fed affects savings and CD rates

-If you’re a saver, you’ll likely have the opposite reaction of a credit card borrower.
+If you’re a saver, you’ll likely have the opposite reaction of a credit card borrower when rates go up.
 Savers benefit from rate hikes and take a hit when the Fed decides to cut them.

 Yields on certificates of deposit (CD) generally fall when the Fed cuts rates as well, but broader macroeconomic conditions also have an influence on them, such as the 10-year Treasury yield.